umalabs/correlated-authorization/README.md

 </p>

 <p class="abstract">
-&emsp;<strong><em>Abstract</em></strong>—Trustworthiness of data—determined by its provenance and authenticity—is fundamental to the cybersecurity of the Internet as a whole.
+&emsp;<strong><em>Abstract</em></strong>—Trustworthiness of data—determined by its provenance—is fundamental to the cybersecurity of the Internet as a whole.
 As business boundaries are redrawn, it is becoming increasingly clear that a flexible, trust framework is needed to support the digital economy.
 </p>
 <p class="abstract">
 &emsp;This paper introduces Correlated Authorization as a dual-authority trust framework built on top of User-Managed Access (UMA) [1, 2] and OAuth 2.0 [3, 4] protocols that allow users (resource owners) to delegate access to other users (requesting parties) across security domain boundaries.
 The requesting party is responsible for creating the request, while the resource owner approves this request either when it is online or by creating a policy.
 The resource owner and the requesting party may belong to different security domains administered by the respective authorities.</p>